statamic/docs/content/collections/docs/static-caching.md

 ### By Force

-To clear the static file cache you can run `php please clear:static` (and/or delete the appropriate static file locations).
+To clear the static file cache you can run `php please static:clear` (and/or delete the appropriate static file locations).

 ## File Locations